 - Fast & Discreet Service

-Bedbug control in London
+Bedbug Control in London

 Getting bitten at night?

-Unfortunately if you are getting bitten at home and particularly in the bedroom it’s probably bedbugs.
-Bedbugs tend to bite the upper portion of the body so if you are getting bites on the upper back, chest, arms, neck and/or head its most likely bedbugs as opposed to fleas (which tend to bite the shins and ankles).
+Unfortunately if you are getting bitten at home and particularly in the bedroom, it’s probably bedbugs.
+Bedbugs tend to bite the upper portion of the body so if you are getting bites on the upper back, chest, arms, neck and or head its most likely bedbugs as opposed to fleas (which tend to bite the shins and ankles).

 How did I get bedbugs?

 Bedbugs are reaching epidemic proportions in London with infestations spread across the capital city; there are many ways bedbugs can enter your home and are most commonly brought in via travel from other countries, public transport and second-hand furniture.